 Stage 2: Bottlebrush Project

-Communties is undertaking further planning on the remaining land (approximately 11.7ha) by preparing a Local Structure Plan amendment that will guide better environmental and design outcomes for the second residential development (Bottlebrush Project).
+Communties is undertaking further planning on the remaining land (approximately 11.7ha) by preparing a new Local Structure Plan that will guide better environmental and design outcomes for the second residential development (Bottlebrush Project).
 A leading urban planning firm will be engaged – with the community’s feedback sought regarding the site and proposed development – to inform the planning of this project.
 More than 30 per cent of the site will continue to be allocated as public open space with preserved bushland.

 Through the Bottlebrush Project, Communities aims to deliver a land and housing development that demonstrates best practice in affordable and diverse medium-density housing with a strong focus on quality design, community connectivity and environmental integrity.
 The term Bottlebrush Project is a working title and not the name of the future development.

 Indicative timeframes for the Stage 2 development are as follows (subject to change):

 - May 2019 – Commence the planning and design process with a community info session to gather community values about the site